 And, if you already have one of these diseases, these nutrients help to perform other biochemical functions that facilitate healing and reversing the disease in your body.

-Note: For a list of the top super foods, refer to the Top 10 Super Foods for Diabetics web page.
+Note: For a description of the health benefits of these top super foods, refer to the Top 10 Super Foods for Diabetics web page.

 On the surface, it may be seem bland and boring to eat a lot of these foods, especially the vegetables.
 But, when you combine some of these foods, your taste buds will be jumpin' and you will actually enjoy eating healthy foods!